missystar/Went/Donations.md

 # THANK YOU FOR DONATING!

-Official guide on how to make (anonymous) donations to support development of AIMSICD.
+Official guide on how to make (anonymous) donations to support development.

 ---